AngelTrack Deployment Guide

 Decide whether to issue devices to vehicles, or to employees, or use a shared pool.
 Issuing devices to individual employees reduces losses but requires a lot more devices.

-Don’t mess around with mobile hotspots or wifi-only plans; you need mobile internet service for all of your devices.
+You will need a mobile internet service plan for each of your devices; wifi-only plans and mobile hotspots will be too frustrating.
 Use the EMS mobile device cost estimate page to work up an estimate for the total cost of ownership of your mobile devices.

-All company-owned mobile devices should be given a standard configuration and then locked down with a password that blocks any change to the device configuration.
+Best practice for company-owned mobile devices is to give each one a standard configuration and then lock it down with a password that blocks any change to the device configuration.
 Consider blocking the installation of new apps, too.

 Arrange storage and charging for company-owned devices